 Master of Contemporary Chamber Music (MCCM)

-This professionally-focused, tuition-free, two-year graduate program is designed to launch chamber music ensembles of exceptional artistic and creative potential.
-It is designed for chamber ensembles of 3-7 members in any instrumentation, available for full-time study, and without artist management.
+This professionally focused, tuition-free, two-year graduate program is designed to launch chamber music ensembles of exceptional artistic and creative potential.
+It is designed for chamber ensembles of three to seven members in any instrumentation, available for full-time study, and without artist management.

 The curriculum includes intensive coaching combined with individual applied study as well as coursework in theory, musicology, and entrepreneurship devised to deepen analytical and stylistic perspectives, and develop business and artistic administration skills.
 Faculty mentoring concentrates on fostering the ensemble's charge to be innovative and their development of artistry and programming.